Lanquin and Semuc Champey

 El Muro is a new hostel opened this year, and the owners Max and Ann really work hard and it is a great price too, so ideal for the budget long-term traveler like me.

 On arrival, we were given cool iced water and sat and chatted.
 The good thing is they have 2 sons, so within a minute the boys all sat together with their tablets and shared games.
 I was then free to set up the room – our home for the next 3 days.
 It was down quite a steep lot of stairs, so once again I was amazed that there was a great guy to carry the bags for me.
 It was a simple room, but had an en-suite, towels and a lovely hot shower and chambray denim Ralph Lauren sheets which I eyed off!

 The place is all about relaxing, so we sat along the bar and talked with other guests and had a great dinner that Ann cooked up, and they even opened a top bottle of Merlot.

-Now for this you need to be prepared.
-Beach Feet/Wet shoes, camera, towel, jacket, flashlight, bug spray, sunscreen, water, snacks and camera are a few basics to pack in you day bag.
+Now for this, you need to be prepared.
+Beach Feet/Wet shoes, camera, towel, jacket, flashlight, bug spray, sunscreen, water, snacks, and camera are a few basics to pack in your day bag.

 Make no mistake – it is a REALLY rough ride.
-Firstly it takes about 45 minutes to get up to a hostel near Semuc Champay where we collected more guests, and had a quick bathroom break.
+Firstly it takes about 45 minutes to get up to a hostel near Semuc Champey where we collected more guests and had a quick bathroom break.
 Then it is about another 15 minutes to the river.

 Most went off to do the caves, but I have heard a few horror stories, so decided I didn’t want the dark to scare Explorason, and we hung around the river and waterfall with a few others that didn’t go either.
 Trust me the water is cold!